 At the beginning of each academic year, the University launches, an educational training program on sexual assault and relationship violence.
-For the 2018-2019 academic year the University began using Not Anymore.
-New students were required to complete an online training module that covers definitions, bystander intervention, and campus-specific policies and resources.
-This online course offers a thoughtful and educational curriculum that addresses the important life skills regarding sexual assault, sexual harassment, domestic violence, dating violence and stalking.
-It provides the education and tools needed to build and sustain healthy relationships, as well as ways to safely intervene as a bystander.
-In an effort to work together to build and maintain a healthy, safe campus community that supports the well-being of all.
+For the 2019-2020 academic year the University continued to use the Not Anymore- sexual assault prevention online training.
+New students were required to complete the detailed on- line training module that covers definitions, bystander intervention, and campus-specific policies and resources.
+This course offers a thoughtful and educational curriculum that addresses the important life skills regarding sexual assault, sexual harassment, domestic violence, dating violence and stalking.
+Returning students were required to take a refresher course.
+The Not Anymore refresher module provides the education and tools needed to build and sustain healthy relationships, as well as ways to safely intervene as a bystander.
+These trainings along with other campus programming work together to build and maintain a healthy, safe campus community that supports the well-being of all.